kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 Users should be able to remove Taints managed by Cluster API without removing taints that Cluster API does not manage.

 **Note:** This only applies to taints defined below as `Always`.
-It does not apply for `OnInitialization` tains.
+It does not apply for `OnInitialization` taints.

 ### Implementation Details/Notes/Constraints

 #### The `.spec.taints` field on a `Node`

-Cluster API already supports propagating labels and annotations downward in its resource heirarchy.
+Cluster API already supports propagating labels and annotations downward in its resource hierarchy.
 This support is implemented such that when these fields are updated, the underlying compute resources are _not_ replaced.

 Taints present a challenge to this, because they are defined as an "atomic" field by Kubernetes. (see [Kubernetes taints API discussions](#kubernetes-taints-api-discussions) for more context).